 The short explanation is two paragraphs long.
 Your brain is helping you to learn all motor skills when you are a teenager and younger but it does not do this for you as an adult.
 If you play a lot of golf as a kid, your brain will use a muscle assignment synthesizer to make you use the appropriate muscles to swing the club.
 You can even play 5 different sports as a kid and you can learn them all well.
 This is your brain helping you to learn and not the result of someone else teaching you.
-When you are about age 22, the brain will stop helping you to learn these sports movements.
+When you are about age 22, the brain will stop using the muscle assignment synthesizer.
 At this age, the brain will also switch it's priorities from learning motor skills to THINKING AND REASONING.
-When this switch takes place, your brain is no longer using the synthesizer to make muscle assignments for you.
-The lack of this synthesizer is what makes learning anything in the golf swing, difficult to learn as an adult.
+When this transition takes place, it becomes increasingly more difficult to learn anything in motor memory just from playing and hitting balls.
 The older you get, after this synthesizer switch is off, the more difficult it is to learn anything in the golf swing.

 HOW THE BRAIN LEARNS MOTOR SKILLS AND THE GOLF SWING

 If you do not play any sports as a kid, by the time you reach 10-12 years of age, your brain will make this switch to reasoning and thinking as the new priority.
 As a result of the child NOT playing any sports or learning any gross motor skills, the brain basically turns the child into a geek.
 When that transition happens, the child that has not been playing any sports, looses the ability to learn motor skills just from playing them.
 The brain gives you more thinking and reasoning power, but it takes away the use of the muscle assignment synthesizer.
 There are always exceptions to this rule.
-This does not mean that it is impossible to learn the golf swing well as an adult.
+This does not mean that it is impossible to learn the golf swing well, as an adult.
 It just means that your brain is not wired to learn it as easily as a teenager would learn it.
-This is the short explanation.
+This is the short explanation concerning why it is more difficult to learn the golf swing as an adult.
 If you want your children to be able to play golf well in their adult years, you need to introduce them to the game no later than in their early teens.
 The reality is that the full explanation of how your brain learns motor skills is very complicated.
 If you are interested in the details about this subject, keep reading.
 If you did not play golf as a teenager, this full explanation will eliminate a lot of the frustration from diligently working on your game and not experiencing much improvement.

 Some people have determined, that the swing that you develop from playing a lot of golf as a teenager comes from you being a NATURAL ATHLETE.
 This is correct, partially.
 Learning the golf swing is a natural process that happens just from playing.
 The connotation here is that certain people are born with this talent and others are not born with it.
 This is wrong on many levels.
 I call the swing that we learn just from playing, without instruction, the DEFAULT SWING.
 This notion of natural talent has empowered some athletes and at the same time it has devalued other athletes because they feel that they don't have that natural talent.
 I will use the British term here just because it seems less crass.
 "Bollocks".
 It is time to dispel this and other myths about learning motor skills.
 My goal here is to eliminate the myth about learning motor skills and the golf swing and replace that with facts.